-Show competence when handling horses of varying fitness.
 Show ability to assess levels of fitness by static evaluation.
-Show understanding of the principles of fittening for a variety of disciplines.
-Show understanding of the principles of feeding for a variety of disciplines.
-Assessment Criteria Demonstrate sound knowledge of equine nutrition.
-Show ability to assess development of main muscular groups.
-Be able to discuss feeding and fittening in a range of situations.
-Be able to discuss feeding and fittening from a welfare, economic and safety viewpoint.
-Explain the practicalities of nutrition before, during and after transit.
+Show understanding of the principles of fittening for a variety of disciples of feeding Show understanding of the principles of feeding for a variety of disci Assessment Criteria Demonstrate sound knowledge of equine nutrition.
+Assessment Criteria Demonstrate sound knowledge of equine nutrition. ciplines.
+Assessment Chiefia iplines. , , , , , , , , , , , , , , , , , , , , Be able to discuss feeding and fittening in a range of situations.
+Be able to discuss feeding and fittening from a welfare, economic a viewpoint. ınd safety Explain the practicalities of nutrition before, during and after transit.
 The horse provided may be of any age, type or size.
-Candidates will assess the horse's level of fitness through static evaluation only, including muscular development.
-Candidates must be able to suggest potential competition use or the type of work the horse may be in.
-Fittening horses - from out of work to participation, to include: The range and scope of the section will include planning and implementation of programmes to maintain and to develop fitness. identification of factors which sould affect a programme. identification of factors which could affect a programme. ability to adjust programmes to overcome problems/set backs. programmes to suit the individual horse (biomechanics, temperament). instructing staff on practical considerations. knowledge of performance requirements across a variety of disciplines.
-Feeding horses - from out of work to participation, to include:
+Candidates will horse's level of fitness through static evaluation only, including must development.
+Candidates must be able to suggest potential compet the type of work the horse may be in.
+Fittening horses - from out of work to participation, to include: • planning and implementation of programmes to maintain and to develop fitness. • identification of factors which could affect a programme. • ability to adjust programmes to overcome problems/set backs. • programmes to suit the individual horse (biomechanics, temper instructing staff on practical considerations. • knowledge of performance requirements across a variety of dis cular etition use or to rament).